Pulp Fiction: Legacy and influence

 Pulp Fiction now appears in several critical assessments of all-time great films.
 In 2008, Entertainment Weekly named it the best film of the past quarter-century.
 That same year, the American Film Institute's "Ten Top Ten" poll ranked it number 7 all-time in the gangster film genre.
 In 2007, it was voted 94th overall on the AFI's 100 Years ...
 100 Movies list.
 In 2005, it was named one of "Time's All-Time 100 Movies".
 As of September 2018, it is number 54 on Metacritic's list of all-time highest scores.
 The film ranks very highly in popular surveys.
 A 2008 Empire poll combining the opinions of readers, movie industry professionals, and critics named Pulp Fiction the ninth-best film of all time.
 In a 2006 readers' poll by the British magazine Total Film, it ranked as the number three film in history.
 It was voted as the fourth-greatest film of all time in a nationwide poll for Britain's Channel 4 in 2001.
 In 2015, Pulp Fiction ranked 28th on BBC's "100 Greatest American Films" list, voted on by film critics from around the world.

+In April 2026, U.S. Secretary of Defense Pete Hegseth led a prayer in which he used wording that closely matched the famous “Ezekiel 25:17” quote from Samuel L. Jackson.